-Prior to each interim EFR event, groundwater samples will be collected for VOC analysis (see Section 3.2) from the EFR extraction wells utilized during the previous event.
-PID readings and liquid level measurements will be obtained from each EFR extraction well before inserting a vacuum truck "stinger" (drop tube) into the well to begin removing fluids.
+PID readings and liquid level measurements will be obtained from each vactruck extraction well before inserting a vacuum truck "stinger" (drop tube) into the well to begin removing fluids.
 Applied vacuum readings will be obtained via truck gauge.

 Fluid removal will continue via stinger for a maximum of approximately one hour.
 After fluid removal via stinger is completed, a PID reading will be obtained from the extraction well.